Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/utilities/z-index.md

 ## Overlays

-Boosted overlay components—dropdown, modal, offcanvas, popover, toast, and tooltip—all have their own `z-index` values to ensure a usable experience with competing "layers" of an interface.
+OUDS Web overlay components—dropdown, modal, offcanvas, popover, toast, and tooltip—all have their own `z-index` values to ensure a usable experience with competing "layers" of an interface.

 Read about them in the [`z-index` layout page]({{< docsref "/layout/z-index" >}}).